 While managers shared various efforts to get employees to use their time off, there is a limit to the amount of time and energy they can invest in this endeavor.

-One easy way to relieve part of one’s managerial workload is to streamline invoicing and accounting processes, which is where Skynova can help.
+One easy way to relieve part of your managerial workload is to streamline invoicing and accounting processes, which is where Skynova can help.
 Skynova provides businesses large and small with professional invoicing and accounting tools.
 To see how Skynova can ease some of your business stress, head to our website today.

 This study uses data from a survey of 800 employees and 200 managers and executives located in the U.S. Survey respondents were presented with a series of questions, including attention-check and disqualification questions.
 54.6% of respondents identified as men, while 45.4% identified as women.
 Respondents ranged in age from 22 to 71 with an average age of 38.
 21.3% of respondents were Gen Zers, 33.1% were millennials, 34.2% identified as Gen Xers, and 11.4% were baby boomers.
 Participants incorrectly answering any attention-check question had their answers disqualified.
 This study has a 3% margin of error on a 95% confidence interval.